- Haleiwa on the island of Oahu, Hawaii state, USA

 Encountering a honu is considered “good mana”, or good energy, by Hawaiians.
 If you see a honu, will you chances of finding this geocache increase?

 What geocachers have to say:

-Continue to explore some of the most engaging geocaches around the globe.
+Continue to explore some of the most amazing geocaches around the world.
 Check out all of the Geocaches of the Week on the Geocaching blog.
 If you would like to nominate a Geocache of the Week, fill out this form.